-The personalization of the MRTD includes:

-- the survey of the MRTD holder biographical data, - the enrolment of the MRTD holder biometric reference data (i.e. the digitized portraits and the optional biometric reference data), - the printing of the visual readable data onto the physical MRTD, - the writing the TOE User Data and TSF Data into the logical MRTD, - the writing the TSF Data into the logical MRTD and configuration of the TSF if necessary.

-The step "writing the TOE User Data" is performed by the Personalization Agent and includes but is not limited to the creation of:

-- the digital MRZ data (EF.DG1),

-- the digitized portrait (EF.DG2),

-- the Document security object (SOD).
+(Step6) The personalization of the MRTD includes (i) the survey of the MRTD holder's biographical data, (ii) the enrolment of the MRTD holder biometric reference data (i.e. the digitized portraits and the optional biometric reference data), (iii) the printing of the visual readable data onto the physical MRTD, (iv) the writing of the TOE User Data and TSF Data into the logical MRTD and (v) configuration of the TSF if necessary.
+The step (iv) is performed by the Personalization Agent and includes but is not limited to the creation of (i) the digital MRZ data (EF.DG1), (ii) the digitized portrait (EF.DG2), and (iii) the Document security object.

-The signing of the Document security object by the Document signer [PKI] finalizes the personalization of the genuine MRTD for the MRTD holder.
+The signing of the Document security object by the Document signer [5] finalizes the personalization of the genuine MRTD for the MRTD holder.
 The personalized MRTD (together with appropriate guidance for TOE use if necessary) is handed over to the MRTD holder for operational use.